Weaponizing our Words

 The Daily DAVEotional

 Jesus often spoke in parables to teach spiritual truths.
 In this parable, the landowner is the Lord and the farmers are the Pharisees.
-The servants represent the Old Testament prophets that God continually sent to warn His people, but who were constantly rejected.
+The servants represent the Old Testament prophets whom God continually sent to warn His people, but who were constantly rejected.

 In the story, the landowner finally sends his son, who represents Jesus.